 To study this module you require sound skills in analytical thought and essay writing, and the ability to assimilate and critique a diverse range of source materials.
-These skills are taught in our history modules, such as Early modern Europe: society and culture c.1500-1780 (A223), The British Isles and the modern world, 1789-1914 (A225) or Exploring history: medieval to modern 1400-1900 (A200) (now discontinued).
-There is no requirement for you to have completed OU level 2 study prior to taking A326, but it’s highly recommended.
+These skills are taught in our history modules, such as Early modern Europe: society and culture c.1500–1780 (A223) or The British Isles and the modern world, 1789–1914 (A225).
+There is no requirement for you to have completed OU level 2 study prior to taking this module, but it’s highly recommended.

 If you have any doubt about the suitability of the module, please speak to an adviser.

 There is no prescribed preparatory work.
 However, you might wish to have a look at some of the following readings, such as Ashley Jackson's The British Empire: a very short introduction, John Darwin's After Tamerlane: The Global History of Empire since 1405, Shashi Tharoor's An Era of Darkness: The British Empire in India, and Priyamvada Gopal’s Insurgent Empire.
 You'll find helpful advice on study skills in The Arts Good Study Guide (E. Chambers & A. Northedge, The Open University).

 You’ll be provided four printed module books and have access to a module website, which includes:

 - a week-by-week study planner